hazelcast/hazelcast-reference-manual/src/JCache-JCacheConfiguration.md

 #### JCache Declarative Configuration

 You can declare your JCache cache configuration using the `hazelcast.xml` or `hazelcast-client.xml` configuration files.
 Using this declarative configuration makes creating the `javax.cache.Cache` fully transparent and automatically ensures internal thread safety.
-You do not need a call to `javax.cache.Cache::createCache` in this case: you can retrieve the cache using
+You do not need a call to `javax.cache.Cache.createCache()` in this case: you can retrieve the cache using
-`javax.cache.Cache::getCache` overloads and by passing in the name defined in the configuration for the cache.
+`javax.cache.Cache.getCache()` overloads and by passing in the name defined in the configuration for the cache.

 To retrieve the cache that you defined in the declaration files, you need only perform a simple call (example below) because the cache is created automatically by the implementation.